-1. Cover Page
+1. Cover Page:

 The cover page contains a summary of the information detailed in the narrative.
+Condense the narrative to fit the space available.
+This will be the reviewers' first impression of your proposal-condense with care.
+Then complete the rest of the form.
 This form is an Adobe Acrobat template with fillable fields.